tkchafin/resistnet/README.md

 #### Genetic Algorithm options <a name="rscape_ga"></a>

-RiverscapeGA provides options for manipulating the relevant parameters of the genetic algorithm.
+ResistNet provides options for manipulating the relevant parameters of the genetic algorithm.
 If there are additional parameters you wish to control, just shoot me an email (tylerkchafin@gmail.com) or launch an Issue here and GitHub and I'll add it as soon as I can.

 The parameters which can be manipulating from the command-line are as follows:
 ```